-In Islam, the human mind is accorded an elevated status and importance.
+In Muslim belief, the human mind is accorded an elevated status and importance.
 The mind is the faculty through which each individual can achieve knowledge of Allah and His creation.
 Thus, preservation of a sound mind is among the foundational principles of Islam's ethical code, which strives to ensure the dignity and honour of each individual from day to day, throughout the course of life.

 During times of good mental health, we find ourselves thinking and feeling as usual, in the way we would like.
 But when going through a stage of poor mental health, the way in which we think, feel, or react can become difficult or impossible to cope with.